bbl-lvernon/ccard3-db2-refresh/README.md

   <h3 align="center">BBL_CCARD3  REFRESHER</h3>

   <p align="center">
-    A Node JS program, to extract and transpose client information to be concatenated by automate along with other client info.
+    A Node JS program, to extract new or updated cards in the informix ccadr3 table and add that information to the db2 ccard3 table.
   </p>
 </p>